explodinglabs/iko/README.md

 create schema api;
 ```

-Here's what happened:

-1. Three files were generated – a deploy script, a revert script and a verify
+Three files were generated – a deploy script, a revert script and a verify
 script.
-2. The change was added to `sqitch.plan`.
+The change was added to `sqitch.plan`.
+Lastly, the deploy script is
-3. The deploy script is printed for you to review.
+printed for you to review.

 > 📖 See the [full list of Pig commands](/COMMANDS.md).